Columbia Unbecoming controversy: Aftermath

-Fighting anti-Semitism
+As fighting anti-Semitism

 Weiss, who was one of the key players in the controversy, has described it as a fight against left-wing anti-Semitism.
 In an article in 2015 in Mosaic Magazine titled "How to Fight Anti-Semitism on Campus", she lamented that Massad had won tenure "despite the sustained and strong opposition of student whistleblowers, concerned alumni, and others".
 She charged that Massad had turned an "untold numbers of naïve students into unwitting tools of anti-Semitism."

 In her 2019 book How to Fight Anti-Semitism, Weiss described the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.
 The activism described by Weiss was alleged by Glenn Greenwald to be "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions."
 Weiss has called Greenwald's characterizations "baseless", saying that she "advocated for the rights of students to express their viewpoints in the classroom", adding, "I don't know when criticizing professors became out of bounds."

 Marcus described the controversy as bringing to light a pattern of anti-Semitic activity at MEALAC.